css-materials/course-site/content/homework/webdata/index.md

 # Assignment description

-For this assignment, you will generate a new dataset by obtaining data from the web and (briefly) analyzing it.
-You can acquire the data using an API or by directly scraping a website.
-This assignment is more open-ended than the previous ones.
-Below are the tasks you are expected to complete and the guidelines you should follow.
+For this assignment, you will gather data from the web and analyze it.
+You can either use an API or scrape a website directly.
+This assignment is more flexible than the previous ones, giving you a chance to dive into something that interests you!

+No matter what your project is, you are expected to complete the following tasks and adhere to the guidelines provided below.
+If you have any questions, feel free to reach out!

 ## Assignment tasks: